dotkernel/api-documentation/docs/book/v5/core-features/error-reporting.md

 #### Tips and tricks

 If there are multiple applications that report errors to your API, you can **assign a different error reporting token** for each.
-The tokens support key-value pairs where
+The tokens support key-value pairs where:

 - The **key** is an alias relevant to the assigned application that uses it.
 - The **value** is the token itself.